Miss a First Fridays discussion? It's never too late to soak up the science!

 What would happen if science was our common language and part of our everyday vocabulary?
 Instead of a select few, what could a thousand pairs of eyes add to the discovery of a new comet?
 How could hundreds of people across the country help paint a clearer picture of species diversity?
 With the rise of the “citizens” and the “scientists” working collaboratively, we can revolutionize and redefine scientific exploration.
 Join us this season as we hear from the makers, doers and dreamers who are creating tomorrow’s scientific community today.

-Each discussion forum will be moderated by Michael W. Quick, Ph.D.
-(Department of Biological Sciences, Executive Vice Provost and Vice President for Academic Affairs, University of Southern California)
+Each discussion forum was moderated by Michael W. Quick, Ph.D., Provost and Senior Vice President for Academic Affairs at University of Southern California.

 Members: FREE (limited tickets available)